aaronpo97/discord-bot/README.md

-## This is a general purpose Discord bot developed by Aaron Po.
+## YerbBot is a general purpose Discord bot developed by Aaron Po.

 # How to use: